'I hereby resign from my race. F--- these people,' white professor writes online, sparking furor

 "I hereby resign from my race.
 F--- these people," the professor added.

-Facebook removed his post, he reportedly said in a subsequent post, according to NJ.com.
+Facebook removed his post, he said in a subsequent post, according to NJ.com.

 Livingston argues that his remarks were "satirical," and he was commenting on the gentrification of the Harlem neighborhood of New York City, where he lives, NorthJersey.com reported